-Due to the exemplary cooperation of the ICPR – Rhine bordering countries, the ecological state of the Rhine and its tributaries has further improved since 1995.
-Most of the intermediate aims for ecological revalorization of the river Rhine until 2005 stated in the “Programme for the sustainable development of the Rhine” – “Rhine 2020” have been achieved.
+Due to the exemplary cooperation of the ICPR – Rhine bordering countries, the ecological state of the Rhine and its tributaries has further improved.
+The balance of the "Rhine 2020" programme adopted in 2001 makes it clear that many goals have been achieved or set in motion.

 Alluvial plains of the Rhine are again flooded, oxbow lakes are reconnected to the river and along short stretches the river structures have been ecologically improved.
 The number of animal and plant species has increased.
-Since 2006, salmon and other migratory fish may again reach Strasbourg on their way upstream from the North Sea.
+The salmon and other migratory fish have been able to migrate up the Rhine from the North Sea to south of Strasbourg since 2016.

 Such ecological support is required, as numerous river training measures along the Rhine and almost all tributaries have basically modified the hydrological and morphological conditions.
 For example, cutting off more than 85 per cent of the alluvial areas along the Upper and Lower Rhine has led to great losses of habitats and of animal and plant species typical of the Rhine.